HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 - request nothing but `text/plain`
 - target a different protocol

-It's better to stay away of CORS and IE 8/9.
+It's better to stay away from CORS and IE 8/9.
 In these situations, you may want to implement any of the techniques previously described, as a fallback.

 IE 10 has [full support](http://blogs.msdn.com/b/ie/archive/2012/02/09/cors-for-xhr-in-ie10.aspx)